New protection for agency workers should lead to better jobs, helping turn back the tide of lagging lower pay and a better economy for all.

 Solow’s talk can be watched here.

 These changes can not only afford some of the most vulnerable workers – the so-called permatemps – so protection, but would have the potential to be part of a wider push to ensure the the UK takes the high road of economic developeLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.